ETS-Android4/cs5520project/_posts/2021-12-17-Final-Assignment.md

 A demo video is shown here: https://www.youtube.com/watch?v=7_7Tws8LLU0

-This app is not published in the Google play since I do not have a US driver license, however, the apk is created in the repository.
+This app is not published in the Google play since I do not have a US driver license.
+However, the apk is created in the repository.

 ## Features of this app
 This is a to-do list app to help people recording their daily tasks.
 It includeds the following features: